Exercise: That's Done

 We refrain from using a plural name such as Items because there is a high chance of typos happening when writing it out.
 That is, Items could be mistakenly typed as Item.

-We particularly like the name CancellableItemList and would use that.
-In respect to that, each item would be called CancellableItem.
+I particularly like the name CancellableItemList and would use that.
+In this respect then, each item of the list could be called CancellableItem.
 Simple.

 Now, let's implement both these components.